 Thanks for visiting my home on the web.
 I’ve written this in third-person for use biographical introductions during public speaking and presentation events.

-Bring Ron To Your Conference or School
+Bring Ron To Your Conference or School:

 I’d love to share my vision of teaching and learning in the second decade of the 21st Century with your group, large or small.
 I’ve presented locally, regionally and nationally and can energize, enthrall, and excite your staff and students.

 My day job is helping students and teachers use technology to enhance their teaching and learning.
 In addition, I teach both online and face-to-face courses through two accredited colleges.
-I’m available to conduct professional development, where I’ll teach your staff how to develop a classroom web sites, online portfolios, integrate interactive applications, Assistive Technology and Universal Design for Learning implementation and use social media tools for collaboration – or any combination of topics.
+I’m available to conduct professional development, where I’ll teach your staff how to develop a classroom web sites, online portfolios, integrate interactive applications, Assistive Technology and Universal Design for Learning implementation and use social media tools for collaboration – or any combination of topics you would like.
 You can learn more about individual professional development opportunities below.

-What I Bring To Your Event
+What I Bring To Your Event:

 - Keynote addresses — I have numerous 30-60 minute keynote presentations on educational technology, UDL, Assistive Technology, social media, Project Based and collaborative learning ready to go.
 Each of these are customized for your group.
 I can present at conferences and school or college events.